xxuejie/xxuejie.github.io/content/2019_10_09_introduction_to_ckb_script_programming_wasm_on_ckb.md

 # AssemblyScript

-I believe no words speaker better than a demo you can play with.
+I believe no words speak better than a demo you can play with.
 So let's try the official AssemblyScript and run the compiled program on CKB.
 We will just use the official example in AssemblyScript's [introduction page](https://github.com/forest-lang/forest-compiler):

 ```
 $ cat fib.ts